 IEC standard has been accepted and used by a great number of countries to test composite insulators and its fittings.
 We will quote part of its test, including test specimens, test methods, and acceptance criteria so that we can more about the thermal-mechanical pre-stress test of composite insulator:

 In section 10.3.2 Thermal-mechanical pre-stress, the standard writes:

-To do such test, revelant testing machine is essential.
-Thermal-mechanical testing machine is needed for heating up the composite insulator as per required above and turn cycle of temperature change for periods.
-The “thermal-mechanical tester” produced by Contune International, the leading testing machine supplier, is able to test compostie insulators, ceramic disc insulator strings as per IEC or ANSI requirements on this test, process of which is controlled by computer for ambient temperature, specific mechanical load, time and cycles.
-To meet different demand of users, this machine can even be customized to test one to four strings of insulators at one time so that the test efficiency will be high and users can save much time on the test of multi-specimens situations.
+To do such a test, the relevant testing machine is essential.
+The thermal-mechanical testing machine is needed for heating up the composite insulator as required above and turn cycle of temperature change for periods.
+The “thermal-mechanical tester” produced by Contune International, the leading testing machine supplier, is able to test composite insulators, ceramic disc insulator strings as per IEC or ANSI requirements on this test, the process of which is controlled by computer for ambient temperature, specific mechanical load, time and cycles.
+To meet different demands of users, this machine can even be customized to test one to four strings of insulators at one time so that the test efficiency will be high and users can save much time on the test of multi-specimens situations.

 Click to see THERMAL-MECHANICAL TESTING MACHINE for composite insulators and ceramic insulators:

 Welcome to contact us for inquiry of this insulator thermal-mechanical testing machine via mail firstname.lastname@example.org or by writing a comment below.